MetPX/sarracenia/doc/sarra-download-e.rst

 Building From Source
 --------------------

-Please refer to `Sarracenia developer guide <Dev.html>`_ for instructions on building *Metpx-Sarracenia* from source.
+Please refer to `Sarracenia developer guide <Dev.rst>`_ for instructions on building *Metpx-Sarracenia* from source.

 Sarracenia Binaries
 -------------------

-Please refer to `Sarracenia Installation Guide <Install.html>`_ for instructions on how to download and install *Metpx-Sarracenia* binaries.
+Please refer to `Sarracenia Installation Guide <Install.rst>`_ for instructions on how to download and install *Metpx-Sarracenia* binaries.